samuano76/WorkAroundAWSCFID/README.md

 ## How to secure OpenShift routes exposed through an Aws Cloud Front

-When you are using an Azure Front Door with public IP address-based origins, you should ensure that traffic flows through your Front Door instance.
+When you are using an Aws Cloud Front Front Door with public IP address-based origins, you should ensure that traffic flows through your Cloud Front instance.
-Microsoft Azure documentation instructs to use two tecniques in order to make sure that the traffic origns from the proper Front Door:
+Aws documentation instructs how to make sure that the traffic origns from the proper Cloud Front:

-- [IP Address filtering](https://learn.microsoft.com/en-us/azure/frontdoor/origin-security?tabs=app-service-functions&pivots=front-door-standard-premium#ip-address-filtering), basically is to use the `AzureFrontDoor.Backend` service tag to coinfigure the network security group rules
-- [Front Door Identifier](https://learn.microsoft.com/en-us/azure/frontdoor/origin-security?tabs=app-service-functions&pivots=front-door-standard-premium#front-door-identifier) When Front Door makes a request to your origin, it adds the `X-Azure-FDID` request header.
-Your origin should inspect the header on incoming requests, and reject requests where the value doesn't match your Front Door profile's identifier.
+- [Cloud Front Identifier](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/add-origin-custom-headers.html) When Cloud Front makes a request to your origin, it adds the custom header (es. `X-Aws-CFID`) request header.
+Your origin should inspect the header on incoming requests, and reject requests where the value doesn't match your Cloud Front profile's identifier.

-When an Azure Front Door with public IP address-based origins is used, Microsoft suggests to use **both** mentioned methods above.
+When an Aws Cloud Front with public IP address-based origins is used, Aws suggests to use mentioned method above.

-The IP Address filtering can be performed at the cloud infrastructure level, as documented by Microsot.
-The Cloud Front Identifier must be verified at the application level checking the HTTP header `X-Aws-CFID`.
+The Cloud Front Identifier must be verified at the application level checking the HTTP custom header (es. `X-Aws-CFID`).

 At the moment of writing Red Hat OpenShift does not provide any feature to check the Cloud Front Identifier, thus the check should be delegated to the application itself or an API Gateway in front of the cluster.